OpenLiberty/ci.docker/CONTRIBUTING.md

 ## Raising Issues

-Please raise any bug reports on the Open Liberty Container Images project repository's GitHub issue tracker.
+Please raise any bug reports or feature requests on the [Open Liberty Container Images project repository's GitHub issue tracker](https://github.com/OpenLiberty/ci.docker/issues).
 Search the list to see if your issue has already been raised.

 A good bug report is one that makes it easy for everyone to understand what you were trying to do and what went wrong.
 Please provide as much context as possible so we can try to recreate the issue.